Ontotext-AD/concept-extraction-docs/_posts/2015-03-8-release_EUFv2.0.0.md

 * Append an entry at the end of the data file;
 * The entry looks like this - short (magic number marker) - int (updated subjects count) - long (fingerprint) - longs (updated subjects).

 In case the transaction is aborted, which is rare during normal operation, we delete the plug-in data file and dump the whole history without the changes in the aborted transaction.
-This can be further optimized in future releases.
+This can be further optimised in future releases.

 ## Migration from 1.x.x